 When you see somebody playing the guitar, normally a question comes to mind, “is it hard to play the guitar”?
 It depends; it can be either easier or hard.
-Especially, if your interest is to learn bass guitar, it depends upon which musical genre you want to begin with and how hard you want to put your efforts.
+Especially, if your interest is to learn bass guitar, it depends upon which musical genre you want to begin with and how hard you want to put your efforts into.
 Some newbies might pick guitar damn easily.
 But here, we are talking of two things; guitar and bass.
 The bass is comparatively a larger instrument and has thicker strings.
 In bass, it is rather difficult, particularly for the learners, to fret the notes easily and correctly.

 How you can learn bass guitar?

 Everything, when you start learning, looks strange and as difficult as math.
-Especially when you start learning the guitar and particularly the bass, you might find it complicated than anything else.
+Especially when you start learning the guitar and particularly the bass, you might find it more complicated than anything else.
 Often people are pessimistic about music and say that only a genius can be a musician.
-But, be confident that playing bass is more of a fun, and you can have a great time playing the bass amidst your friends and admirers.
+But, be confident that playing bass is more fun, and you can have a great time playing the bass among your friends and admirers.
 It is only a matter of spending a bit of your time with just one or two fundamental lessons to learn bass guitar, and you will be able to start playing.

-One thing that you cannot compromise in learning not only the bass guitar but all that you want to master over is your commitment and dedication, and your passion to learn.
-If you are genuinely passionate about playing the bass guitar, you will definitely put your entire efforts and eventually master over it with less time playfully.
-Therefore, the first thing while you start holding the instrument with a view to learn bass guitar, motivate yourself that it is not a lesson but it is something entertaining or playful a time that you’re going to spend.
+One thing that you cannot compromise in learning not only the bass guitar but all that you want to master is your commitment and dedication, and your passion to learn.
+If you are genuinely passionate about playing the bass guitar, you will definitely put your entire efforts and eventually master it with less time playfully.
+Therefore, the first thing while you start holding the instrument with a view to learning bass guitar, motivate yourself that it is not a lesson but it is something entertaining or playful a time that you’re going to spend.

 Know your bass guitar: